Cumbria County Cricket Club

-Cumbria County Cricket Club (formerly Cumberland County Cricket Club) is one of twenty minor county clubs within the domestic cricket structure of England and Wales.
-It represents the historic counties of Cumberland and Westmorland.
+Cumbria County Cricket Club (formerly Cumberland County Cricket Club) is one of twenty National Counties clubs within the domestic cricket structure of England and Wales.
+It represents the ceremonial county of Cumbria.

 The team is currently a member of the National Counties Cricket Championship Eastern Division and plays in the NCCA Knockout Trophy.
 Cumbria played List A matches occasionally from 1984 until 2004 but is not classified as a List A team per se.

-With Westmorland losing a CCC, Cumberland renamed to Cumbria to cover both counties.
-The rename to Cumbria takes inspiration from a similar local government reform.
 The club play at Carlisle (Edenside Ground), Workington and Penrith from Cumberland as well as Westmorland's former grounds in Kendal (Netherfield Cricket Club Ground) and Barrow-in-Furness, the latter originally Lancashire.